alifiaganjaraharja/chinook/README.md

    - playlists
    - tracks

-    For more detailed information about columns from each table and the data type, please go here [input the link to another readme file that contains the schema of each table]
+    For more detailed information about columns from each table and the data type, please go [here](https://github.com/alifiaganjaraharja/chinook/blob/main/README2.md)

 3. **Tools Used**: SQLite and [input visualization tool here]